Workout At Home Using Dumbbells: Turn Your Space Into a Strength Zone

 A home gym is your best choice if you’re new to weight training and don’t want to spend an arm and a leg.

-I lifted weights for the first time when I was thirteen years old.
+I lifted weights for the first time when I was 13.

 My dad had a YMCA membership and sometimes took my brother and me.
-I used the weight machines with plates and a pin instead of free weights because I wasn’t comfortable with free weights yet.
+I used the weight machines with plates and a pin instead of free weights because I wasn’t yet comfortable with free weights.

-I began to lift weights regularly in High School in the winter after football season was over in my first year.
+I began lifting weights regularly in High School in the winter, after the football season was over, in my first year.

 I wasn’t very strong.
 I could only bench 125 lbs.
-However, by the middle of my senior year, I could bench well over 320 lbs and easily rep 225 lbs without a spotter 15 or more times.
+However, by the middle of my senior year, I could bench well over 305 lbs and easily rep 225 lbs 15+ times without a spotter.

 I worked out regularly throughout high school, but not consistently.
 Sometimes, I would go a month or two without lifting a weight.